 Although usually straightforward, the provision of certificates for patients may sometimes cause difficulty.
-On 6 April 2010, the current forms Med 3 and Med 5 were replaced with a single revised Statement of Fitness for Work.
-Forms Med 4, Med 6 and RM 7 have also been withdrawn.
-See also the separate article Long-term Sickness and Incapacity.
+On 6 April 2010, the forms Med 3 and Med 5 were replaced with a single revised Statement of Fitness for Work.
+Forms Med 4, Med 6 and RM 7 were also withdrawn.
+See also the separate article on Long-term Sickness and Incapacity.

 Certification for less than one week's sickness absence

 - An SC2 self-certification form (SC1 for unemployed or self-employed) is used by an employee to provide their employer with details of sick absences of four or more days in a row.
-The completed SC2 form is then used to help decide whether or not the employee is entitled to receive Statutory Sick Pay (SSP).
+The completed SC2 form is then used to help decide whether or not the employee is entitled to receive SSP.